notesbytom/notesbytom/vpn/appian_ipsec_vpn.md

 If you have Databases or Data Sources at different sites, you might want to build separate tunnels to send that Appian data traffic directly to the location of the data source.

-In my experience when using Multiple Tunnels with the same Appian instance, the Same IKEv2 Phase-1 and IPsec/ESP Phase-2 parameters should be used.
+Troubleshooting Multiple Tunnels with the same Appian instance:
+Try using the Same IKEv2 Phase-1 and IPsec/ESP Phase-2 parameters if you added new tunnels and test connectivity is failing.
 This might be something buggy with the way Appian or Libreswan handle multiple tunnels terminating on the same Appian server/node.
+* This issue has been observed primarily with the

+## Palo Alto Compatibility

+Use **Proxy ID's** for your Palo Also IPsec Tunnels to match the configuration applied to the Appian VPN Self-Service Tool.

+## Oracle Compatibility

+Force a **Lower MTU** for the Tunnel Interface, or **Lower TCP Maximum Segment Size (MSS)** to work around issues if traffic to your Oracle Database infrastructure might have limited or inconsistent MTU support.

 ## Related Documentation